 Victims of credit card skimming are completely blindsided by the theft.
-They notice fraudulent charges on their accounts or money withdrawn from their accounts, but their credit and debit cards never left their possession.
+They notice fraudulent charges or money withdrawn from their accounts, but their credit and debit cards never left their possession.
 How did the theft happen?

-Credit card skimmers are often placed over the card swipe mechanism on ATMs and gas stations, but they skimmers can be placed over almost any type of credit card reader.
-With ATMs, the crooks may also place a small, undetectable camera nearby to record you entering your PIN.
+Credit card skimmers are often placed over the card swipe mechanism on ATMs and gas stations, but the skimmers can be placed over almost any type of credit card reader.
+With ATMs, criminals may also place a small, undetectable camera nearby to record your PIN.
 This gives the thief all the information needed to make fake cards and withdraw cash from the cardholder's checking account.

 How to Spot a Credit Card Skimmer

-Parts of the credit card reader are loose or move when jiggled.
+If a skimmer is installed, the credit card reader will appear loose or move when jiggled.
 The credit card reader should be securely in place.
 Moving parts are a sign the reader has been tampered with or that a skimming device has been affixed to the existing reader.